 Log Users Out of Identity Providers

-/v2/logout.
-This will then additionally redirect the user to their identity provider and log them out there as well.
+federated query string parameter to the redirect to the /logout endpoint.
+This redirects the user to their identity provider and logs them out there as well.

 To do this, add a